Check Your Free Credit Report Campaign

 Your plan will clearly show how much money you have coming in, what you’re spending it on and where you can make trade-offs to come up with extra cash.
 It’s also your first step in meeting larger financial goals.
 With a spending plan in place you will be better able to maximize financial well-being.

 Wisconsin residents can take advantage of a variety of tax credits to supplement their incomes.
-The most important of these include the Federal Earned Income Tax Credit; Wisconsin Earned Income Tax Credit; the Wisconsin Homestead Credit and Child Tax Credit.
-If you have not heard of these before, check out the links below for more information.
+The most important of these include the Federal Earned Income Tax Credit, Wisconsin Earned Income Tax Credit, the Wisconsin Homestead Credit, and the Child Tax Credit.
+Clink the links for more information.

 Money Smart Week

 Created by the Federal Reserve Bank of Chicago in 2002, Money Smart Week® is a public awareness campaign designed to help consumers better manage their personal finances.
 This is achieved through the collaboration and coordinated effort of hundreds of organizations across the country.
 Programming is offered to all demographics and income levels and covers all facets of personal finance.
-Money Smart Week is set for April 10-17 2021 – 100% virtual.
-For more details, go to: moneysmartweek.org.
+Money Smart Week is set for April 9-16, 2022 and will be 100% virtual.
+For more details, visit: moneysmartweek.org.

 FREE Credit Report Checks

 The University of Wisconsin-Extension “Check Your Free Credit Report” campaign’s website, https://fyi.extension.wisc.edu/creditreport/ has taken charge of reminding people to take advantage of free reports, and offering information and resources to help individuals navigate the information, websites and companies that offer a variety of reliable and unreliable numbers.